Meredith Hooper

-Meredith Hooper is an Australian historian and writer.
+Meredith Jean Hooper (née Rooney; 21 October 1939 – 27 December 2025) was an Australian historian and writer.

-Early life
+Early life and education

-She was born and raised in Adelaide, Australia.
+Meredith Jean Rooney was born and raised in Adelaide, Australia.
 Hooper graduated in history from the University of Adelaide, then studied imperial history at Oxford.

 Career

-She is a member of Association of British Science Writers, Royal Institution and the British Society for the History of Science.
+Hooper was a member of Association of British Science Writers and the British Society for the History of Science, and was a visiting research fellow at the Royal Institution.

 In 2000, the National Science Foundation and the Congress of the United States awarded Hooper the Antarctica Service Medal.

 In 2014, Hooper was named the Australian of the Year in the UK.